Deproone/Deproone/README.md

 # Hello, I'm Matias
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am an aspiring cybersecurity professional with a profound interest in Security Architecture and Engineering, driven by the dynamic interplay between technology and security.
+## Objective

 My background includes robust programming skills in Python, with a commitment to expanding my expertise in languages critical for cybersecurity.
 My strengths lie in analytical thinking and communication, enabling me to contribute effectively to the design and implementation of secure systems.
-I am motivated by the values of ethical integrity and the protection of both individuals and organizations.
+I am motivated by the values of ethical integrity and the protection of both individuals and organizations, aiming to make cybersecurity a tool for equitable and safe technological advancement.

-## Objective

-I aim to make cybersecurity a tool for equitable and safe technological advancement.
 I am eager to collaborate with teams where my skills can help in designing robust security architectures, engineering solutions that preemptively address cyber threats, and ensure compliance with legal standards.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]